shawnxd/shawnxd.github.io/src/content/posts/2024-07-25-designing-real-time-chat-app.md

 ![Message Flow Diagram](/images/chat-app/message-flow-diagram.svg)

+> This diagram shows the journey of a message from sender to recipient.
+It highlights how the API Gateway, Chat Service, and various queues work together to process, persist, and deliver messages in real-time.
+It also visualizes how the system determines if a user is online or offline to ensure reliable delivery.

 ### Message Delivery Flow: One-to-One Messaging

 For one-to-one messaging, the flow is straightforward but involves multiple steps: